abondar24/NumberEncoding/README.md

 first, digit k was not encoded by a digit and, second, there is no word in the dictionary that can be used in the encoding starting at digit k+1.

-Your program must work on a series of phone numbers; for each encoding that it finds, it must print the phone number followed by a colon, a single(!) space, and the encoding on one line; trailing spaces are not allowed.
+The program must work on a series of phone numbers; for each encoding that it finds, it must print the phone number followed by a colon, a single(!) space, and the encoding on one line; trailing spaces are not allowed.
 All remaining ambiguities in this specification will be